ihsanabdulhakim/beyblade-battle-tracking/README.md

 2. beyblade_battle_result.csv
    In this dataframe, only 1 record will be conceived.
 It will stored after the winning condition is occured.
 The field of this dataframe are 4 fields; 'Beyblade ID that win', 'Beyblade ID that lose', 'Duration battle', 'Collision count'.
    After both of dataframes is created, the program will create database (.db) using SQLite scripts with filenames 'beybladebattletracking.db'.

+## Handling Problems
+Since the model achieved a precision below 0.90 for class '0' (Beyblades), there are instances where beyblade detection may temporarily disappear.
+To address this issue, I developed an algorithm that stores the last known position of a beyblade in track_history whenever the detection is temporarily lost (due to occlusions or false positives).
+Additionally, I implemented a logic to handle cases where only one beyblade is detected after the other has faded away.
+Once the missing beyblade is detected again, it will be assigned to its previous ID.
+For example, if **only beyblade2 is visible** in the frame, **the next newly detected beyblade** will be assigned to **beyblade1**, also applies to reverse condition.